-- 9. Turn the water pump ON with the pump switch on the utility center panel.
-Antifreeze will be drawn into the water lines when a fixture in the RV is opened. - 10.
+- Turn the water pump ON with the pump switch on the utility 9. center panel.
+Antifreeze will be drawn into the water lines when a fixture in the RV is opened.
+Running antifreeze through the water lines will winterize the tankless style water heater. - 10.
 Open the hot water line faucets (kitchen/bath sinks, shower and outside shower (if so equipped) until RV antifreeze begins to flow continuously. - 11.
-Close the hot water line faucets and repeat with the cold water line faucets (kitchen/ bath sinks, shower and outside shower).
+Close the hot water line faucets and repeat with the cold water line faucets (kitchen/bath sinks, shower and outside shower).

-Toilet: Flush the toilet several times until you see antifreeze in the bowl.
+Toilet: Flush the toilet several times until you see antifreeze Fig 3: Set 3 valves to 45° in the bowl.